Genusbiz/docs/developers/defining-an-app-model/security/trusted-users.md

 # Trusted Users

-To provide functionality to the end user, Genus App Platform employs declarative data about your business objects and logic.
+To provide functionality to the end user, Genus Apps employs declarative data about your business objects and logic.
 This collection of [metadata](../../../terminology.md) is stored in the directory for your application and maintained in **Genus Studio**.
 Only trusted users can modify this part of the directory.
 Users are trusted on your application server in [Genus Configuration](../../installation-and-configuration/configure-and-maintain-genus-server.md).